AngularAustria/angular-austria.at/README.md

 ## Videos

 The data for the list of videos is defined in the [./data/videos.json](./data/videos.json) file.
+To  edit the list, just update the json file and commit and push the changes to trigger a deploy.

+## Jobs

-To add / edit the list, just update the json file and commit and push the changes to trigger a deploy.
+The data for the list of jobs is defined in the [./data/jobs.json](./data/jobs.json) file.
+To edit the list, just update the json file and commit and push the changes to trigger a deploy.

 ## Deployment